 How do you use rosemary oil for hair growth?

 Aside from diluting it, not all rosemary oil formulas are created equal.
-Though sceptical about using rosemary oil as a hair growth treatment altogether, Zoë suggests it's best applied as a leave-in product so that it has a greater chance of exerting its effects.
-"I would always recommend using rosemary oil in conjunction with other products [such as shampoos and serums] that support hair growth," adds Hannah, who says a balanced diet and supplementation are key.
+Though skeptical about using rosemary oil as a hair growth treatment altogether, Passam suggests it's best applied as a leave-in product, so that it has a greater chance of exerting its effects.
+"I would always recommend using rosemary oil in conjunction with other products [such as shampoos and serums] that support hair growth," adds Gaboardi, who says a balanced diet and supplementation are key.

-Though plenty of new videos are surfacing to set the record straight, the misinformation that's being bandied about on TikTok is exactly what's causing concern among experts.
+Though plenty of new videos are surfacing to set the record straight, the misinformation on TikTok is exactly what's causing concern among experts.
 Lack of education aside, many don't look at the root of the problem.
-"As a trichologist, my main concern would be that people may follow these trends when they would be better served finding out the reason for their hair loss and addressing this under the guidance of a specialist," says Zoë.
-"Some types of hair loss are progressive so seeking appropriate advice early is likely to lead to better outcomes," she adds.
+"As a trichologist, my main concern would be that people may follow these trends when they would be better served finding out the reason for their hair loss and addressing this under the guidance of a specialist," says Passam.
+"Some types of hair loss are progressive, so seeking appropriate advice early is likely to lead to better outcomes," she adds.